Higher Education Opportunity Act

 For more information, please contact Coleen Dickman at (312) 362-6645 or email CDICKMA1@depaul.edu.

-Less than 3 percent of undergraduate students are registered with the office of Disabilities Services at DePaul.
+Four percent of undergraduate students are registered with the Center for Students with Disabilities at DePaul.